devoworm/Digital-Bacillaria/Behaviors/README.md

 #### Analysis
 Using methods derived to analyze CPGs, we can use at least three types of technique: [bifurcation analysis](http://www.scholarpedia.org/article/Bifurcation), a simple [return map](https://www.vanderbilt.edu/AnS/psychology/cogsci/chaos/workshop/Tools.html), and a [Poincare maps](https://en.wikipedia.org/wiki/Poincar%C3%A9_map).
 A [recurrence map](https://en.wikipedia.org/wiki/Recurrence_plot) can be used in lieu of a Poincare map.

+In terms of a state transition from oscillator to stretched out, do we observe halting behavior?
+Can this be controlled by the colony, or is this a random behavior?

+We can use algorithmic information theory ([Chaitin's constant](https://en.wikipedia.org/wiki/Chaitin%27s_constant)) to approximate the random nature of this behavior.
+If this is random, then the CoPG can be relaxed due to exogenous forces (aging, hydrodynamics).
+If it is not random, then there is some endogenous control.

+* simulate a range of stopping times (colony oscillates for _n_ cycles, then halts).
+Is there a way to assume physical constraints?
+Energy function?

 #### Discussion.
 Does a simple oscillator provide a means for intelligent behavior?
 An oscillator provides a deterministic signal that entrains behavior, but does not allow for computation nor information content.